EASIEST EVER ONE POT HUMMUS PASTA

 Whilst pasta with rich full-fat creamy sauces are definitely out on The Food Effect Diet, you can certainly count pasta with hummus IN!
 An excellent plant-based source of protein, hummus is also filled with heart-healthy unsaturated fat and fibre – as well as a host of micronutrients, including folate, vitamin B6, calcium, iron and zinc.
 Many reasons, I’m sure you’ll agree, to make hummus a larger part of your diet – be it as a dip, sandwich topper, and now, even, as a pasta sauce, as per the recipe below!

-3 cups chicken flavoured stock (made from vegetarian chicken-flavour stock powder)
+3 cups (720ml) vegetable stock (made from MSG-free stock powder)

 Fresh spinach leaves, to serve

-Bring chicken stock to boil.
-Add the pasta and simmer on low until most the liquid is fully absorbed (around 12 mins).
-Then add 1 cup Marinara sauce.
-Cook for 2 mins while stirring.
-Add in the hummus and stir through well.
-Serve in a bowl onto a bed of fresh spinach leaves.
-Enjoy!! xx
+Put the stock in a saucepan and bring to the boil.
+Add the pasta, reduce the heat and simmer for 12 minutes over a low heat until most of the liquid is absorbed.
+Add the marinara sauce, then cook for 2 minutes, stirring.
+Add the hummus and stir through well.
+Serve in a bowl on a bed of spinach leaves.
+Enjoy! xx

 P.s.s.
 Have a read on my latest Instagram post on why YOU CAN STILL EAT PASTA AND STAY SLIM & HEALTHY and how this has been one of my favourite dishes throughout my pregnancy!